dashhone/EDA-course/README.md

 * c.
 Generate required R plots: (see uploaded files)

 ## Uploaded files
-* In this repository, four plot files (.png) and their related R codes will be uploaded to the folder.
+* In this repository, four plot files (.png) and those related R codes (5 codes) will be uploaded to the folder.